Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Discussion

-It is interesting to note the drastic difference in predictions made by the base ODE model and the hybrid RC in the out-of-domain regimes in the residual physics task (Supplementary Fig.~\ref{supp_fig:HC_traj} and \ref{supp_fig:SCPS_traj}).
-The ODE is in a synchronous regime, and thus predicts synchronized, slow trajectories.
-This is completely at odds with the ground truth for the heteroclinic cycles or partial synchrony regimes.
+There are clear limitations of the valid time metric for any application requiring long term, qualitative prediction accuracy, such as attractor reconstruction tasks.
+This is evident in the qualitative differences between the base ODE and the hybrid RC's trajectory predictions for asynchronous,~\HC, and~\SCPS~regimes (Supplementary Fig.~S11, S12, and S13), which do not align with their relative performance with valid time.
+The ODE quickly falls into a synchronous regime, predicting synchronized, slow trajectories at odds with the ground truth for the~asynchronous, heteroclinic cycles, or partial synchrony regimes.
 The addition of the reservoir in the hybrid RC changes this, giving oscillations that much better capture the gross features of the ground truth behavior.
 In the heteroclinic cycles regime, the hybrid RC more accurately recreates the underlying frequency of the main cluster, and produces oscillators that briefly leave this attracting group.
 In the partial synchrony regime, the hybrid RC again more closely reproduces the underlying oscillation frequency of the distribution.
-The hybrid RC does struggle to capture some complex features of the dynamics associated with these regimes, such as the timing of oscillator departure in the heteroclinic cycles regime, and the partially-synchronized, distributional behavior of the partial synchrony regime.
-When they fail, both the standard and hybrid RC can produce noisy, high-frequency oscillations, or steady state trajectories (Supplementary Fig.~\ref{supp_fig:failures}).
-As such, the robustness of the hybrid RC may be useful in safety critical applications, where failure through decay or growth of oscillations could be catastrophic.
+However it struggles to capture some complex features of these regimes, such as oscillator departure timing in the heteroclinic cycles regime, and the distributional behavior of the partial synchrony regime.
+When they fail, both the standard and hybrid RC can produce noisy, high-frequency oscillations, or steady state trajectories (Supplementary Fig.~S16).
+As such, the robustness of the hybrid RC may be useful in safety critical applications, where oscillation decay or growth could be catastrophic.